maded2/6502/README.md

 * W65C51N6TPG-14
 * Various Clock Oscillators - 1Mhz, 2Mhz, 4Mhz, 8Mhz, 10Mhz

+these static have static core design which will allow very slow clock signal.

 Downloaded and build/install [minipro](https://gitlab.com/DavidGriffith/minipro/).
 An open source EEPROM programming software.
 Built it on my linux desktop.
 With minipro installed, look like the fireware on the TL866ii+ needs to be updated.